h2r/Task-Scoping/README.md

 # Task Scoping

-**This code was mostly written before the authors became competent engineers.s**
+**This code was mostly written before the authors became competent engineers.**

 ## Installation
 Make sure to have python 3.7.9 installed (we recommend a virtual or conda environment!).
 Then, from the root of this repo's directory, run: